pow-auth/pow/README.md

 ## Extensions

 Authex is made so it's easy to extend the functionality with your own complimentary library.
-An example is [`authex_roles`]() that makes it possible to add roles to users.

-In general extensions follow these requirements:
+The following extensions are included in this library:

-* Add
+* `Authex.Extension.EmailConfirmation`